 - Get to know your child’s Sunday School teachers.
 Be aware of what your child is learning in class and how your child is behaving.

-- After Church on Sunday, ask your child about the lesson he or she learned in Sunday School; this should be the same lesson you learned after liturgy.
+- After church on Sunday, ask your child about the lesson he or she learned in Sunday School; this should be the same lesson you learned after liturgy.
 Discuss the lesson with as a family, after church on Sunday and throughout the week.

 - Practice the faith at home, observe fast days and schedule family prayer time.
 Orthodoxy is a lived faith; it cannot be taught once a week, but is in the rhythm of the home and in the constant habits of prayer and awareness of God modeled by parents.
 Children are great imitators — what they see you do, you will see them do.
-If you would like see Christ take root in their hearts, bring Him into your home, your children will more readily bring Him into their hearts.
+If you would like see Christ take root in their hearts, bring Him into your home.

 Our Sunday School program and all of our Youth Ministries rely on the work of volunteers.
 We could really use your help!
 If you are interested in offering your time and talents for any ministry, please contact the listed coordinator or the church office.